adamchristoph18/API-project/README.md

 # Short Havens

 Short Havens is a soft clone of AirBnB's website.
 Who doesn't need a vacation, or want to book a haven away from home?
-With that inspiration in mind, Short Havens serves users to be able to see available spots, create, update, and delete spots, and also leave reviews!
+With that inspiration in mind, Short Havens serves users to be able to see available spots, create, update, and delete spots, leave reviews, and create bookings!

 Visit the live site here -----> [Short Havens](https://short-havens.onrender.com)